CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 ----------------------------------

-The accounting subsystem allows you to set prices for operations, charge Registrars for these operations, keep track of their credit and create bills (invoices) for them.
+The accounting subsystem allows you to set prices for operations, charge registrars for these operations, keep track of their credit and create bills (invoices) for them.

 All these functions are built-in and on by default.